PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 mongo                         container      not managed
 ```

 Fuge reports that the mongo container is `not managed`.

-In another shell run the mongo container using Docker directly:
+In another terminal window we can run the mongo container using Docker directly:

 ```sh
 $ docker run -p 127.0.0.1:27017:27017 -d mongo